At some point in their life, a person will experience trauma.

 We know that leaders create change, they are after all, responsible for making decisions that affect their businesses and ultimately their employees.
 So we know that if change is going to happen, it has to come from the top.
 So, with this in mind, we have launched our #StartAtTheTop campaign to help drive change through business leaders and raise funds, to host a training event for UK businesses on trauma awareness and mental health in the workplace.

-We are committed to raise £4000, to fund a training event for small/medium UK businesses to educate leaders on trauma support and mental health in the workplace - please help us, so we can help those in need.
+We are committed to fund spaces on training events for small/medium UK businesses to educate leaders on trauma support and mental health in the workplace - please help us, so we can help those in need.

 PTSD At Work's mission is to provide grants to small to medium sized businesses throughout England and Wales, so that they can attend dedicated training on PTSD support.
 We will continue to work with these businesses on the completion of the training, to help them create a supportive workplace that promotes a positive mental health culture.